SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Supervisory-Council/Content/Community-Owned/Docs/GoogleDocs/1FfdtcKXv5HWRKvXD1XCDMEcWIQFeZTdR3yCFzclseww/doc-with-comments.md

 > [Comments]
 > Context - Increasing developer engagement and retention, e.g. through hackathons, to expand the platform.
 This can overlap with Community and Ambassador functions.
-> * Tevo Saks: Ambassador Program has provided opportunity for Code Developers, but here I think its better to list onboarding opportunities to developers, which would belong under below Onboarding section.
+> * Tevo Kask: Ambassador Program has provided opportunity for Code Developers, but here I think its better to list onboarding opportunities to developers, which would belong under below Onboarding section.

 In the Developer Relations sections I think we should mentions main platforms and open source tools used and advocated for within Snet ecosystem
 >